When a customer comes into your store, do you just help them find what they’re looking for, or do you help them find what they actually need?

 Example #1: Technology

-Phones, laptops, PCs, TVs, and even appliances like dishwashers and washing machines all fall under this category.
+Almost anything that involves technology is easy to upsell — phones, laptops, PCs, TVs, and even appliances like dishwashers and washing machines all fall under this category.

-Not only do they have plenty of features you can focus on, but most come in many versions focused on specific features as well — for example, a work laptop vs. a gaming laptop.
+Tech products have a wide range of features, so you have a lot of room to zoom in on specific pain points.
+Most come in many versions focused on specific features as well — for example, a work laptop vs. a gaming laptop.

-In your interactions with the customer, you want to determine which feature(s) you can focus on and try to sell an upgraded version of the product accordingly.
+While interacting with the customer, you want to determine which feature(s) you can focus on and try to sell an upgraded version of the product accordingly.

 Some technology upsells would be: